samudra-07/Emotion-Recognition-from-Facial-Expressions-/README.md

 Contributions are welcome!
 If you find any issues or have suggestions for improvements, feel free to open an issue or submit a pull request.

-## License

-This project is licensed under the [MIT License](LICENSE).

-## Acknowledgments

-This project was inspired by the need for automated emotion detection systems in various applications, including human-computer interaction, market research, and mental health analysis.
-Special thanks to the open-source community for providing valuable resources and insights.

-## Contact

-For any inquiries or questions regarding the project, please contact [your@email.com].

 ---